-For each standard tha at is rated 3 o r Iower, Iook a at the Best I Practices Chart and discuss tl he following questions with your tear m:
+For each standard that is rated 3 or lower, look at the Best Practices Chart and discuss the following questions with your team:

 1. What is the cause of this challenge?
 2. What can be done to address it?
 Who could be responsible for that action?